 First, you have to reduce the usage of the lips when making your American sounds.
 Where do we make the /o/ sound?
 In the back of the mouth, silly!
 Say it with me without moving your lips at all.
 (Pretend you just came from the dentist & you got novocaine in your lips.) /o/

 Feels weird, doesn’t it?
 The same goes for the /u/ sound like in “boot.”
 Try /u/ without moving your lips.

 The second part is: you must bring down the back of your tongue.
 Right now is where you may want to pick up the phone & just call me.
 Please do.
 I can get you to do this in 20 minutes flat.
 You’ve got muscles back there!
 You can pull the back of the tongue down with the muscles at the top of your throat.

 If over-articulation and excessive front resonance are giving you a staccato, choppy speech pattern, don’t get me started on what it does to your intonation!
 Ok, you can get me started.
 But just try to stop me!

 It makes your intonation flat.
 A flat intonation pattern is when you use equal emphasis on each syllable.
 What you want to do is vary the intonation.
 I talk loads about it in this article about being more persuasive. (pt.
 II)

 And there’s one more thing it gets you.
 That’s fearlessness when you’re giving a speech or asking for a raise.
-No more losing sleep before big speaking events where you’re speaking to one or many.
-So, yes you can obtain an American accent and it will change your life 🙂
+No more losing sleep before big speaking events where you’re talking to one or many.
+So, yes, you can obtain an American accent and it will change your life 🙂